ckyy5770/PubSubCoordZmq/README.md

 ## Default Channel (Main Channel)

-Default channel is a message channel that is used for transferring messages with new topics.
+Default channel is a message channel that is used for transferring messages of new topics.

 ### Work flow